Boatbuilding & Restoration Career Training

 - Develop project management, teamwork and advanced woodworking skills which get you workforce-ready.

-- 2-year program enrolls each September.
+- 20-month program enrolls each September.

 Boatbuilding & Restoration Industries